use-inkubator/Ecosystem-Grants/applications/verifiable_offchain_computing.md

 Arno, with his 20 years of experience in web2 development and a deep involvement in the web3 ecosystem since 2021, has worked as an ambassador for Polkadot, Acala, Talisman, and Phala Network.
 Arno brings a strong background in ecosystem engagement and developer education.
 He has been instrumental in building user interfaces to interact with smart contracts, integrating EVM and Substrate wallets, optimizing decentralized hosting via IPFS, and ensuring real-time synchronization of the UI with blockchain states.

-Together, the Lucky team have deployed the Lucky dApp on both [Astar](https://lucky.substrate.fi/astar) and [Shiden](https://lucky.substrate.fi/shiden), the Lotto dApp on [Astar](https://lucky.substrate.fi/lotto/astar) and [Soneium](https://lotto-evm.netlify.app/) a decentralized and multi-chain Lottery.
+Together, the Lucky team has deployed the Lucky dApp on both [Astar](https://lucky.substrate.fi/astar) and [Shiden](https://lucky.substrate.fi/shiden), the Lotto dApp on [Astar](https://lucky.substrate.fi/lotto/astar) and [Soneium](https://lotto-evm.netlify.app/), a decentralized and multi-chain Lottery.

 - Lucky
    - Lucky dApp on [Astar](https://lucky.substrate.fi/astar)